Sun Myung Moon

-Sun Myung Moon (Korean: 문선명; Hanja: 文鮮明; born Yong Myung Moon; 6 January 1920 – 3 September 2012) was a Korean religious leader, also known for his business ventures and support for conservative political causes.
-A messiah claimant, he was the founder of the Unification movement (members of which consider him and his wife Hak Ja Han to be their "True Parents"), and of its widely noted "Blessing" or mass wedding ceremonies, and the author of its unique theology the Divine Principle.
-He was an anti-communist and an advocate for Korean reunification, for which he was recognized by the governments of both North and South Korea.
+Sun Myung Moon (Korean: 문선명; Hanja: 文鮮明; born Moon Yong-myeong; 6 January 1920 – 3 September 2012) was a Korean religious leader, also known for his business ventures and support for conservative political causes.
+A messiah claimant, he was the founder of the Unification Church, whose members consider him and his wife, Hak Ja Han, to be their "True Parents", and of its widely noted "Blessing" or mass wedding ceremonies.
+The author of the Unification Church's religious scripture, the Divine Principle, was an anti-communist and an advocate for Korean reunification, for which he was recognized by the governments of both North and South Korea.
 Businesses he promoted included News World Communications, an international news media corporation known for its American subsidiary The Washington Times, and Tongil Group, a South Korean business group (chaebol), as well as other related organizations.

 Moon was born in what is now North Korea.
 When he was a child, his family converted to Christianity.
-In 1947, he was convicted by the North Korean government of spying for South Korea and given a five-year sentence to the Hŭngnam labour camp.
-Moon and the other prisoners were freed by United Nations and United States troops in 1950 during the Korean War.
-In 1954, he founded the Holy Spirit Association for the Unification of World Christianity in Seoul, South Korea, based on conservative, family-oriented teachings from new interpretations of the Bible.
-In 1971, he moved to the United States and became well known after giving a series of public speeches on his beliefs.
+In the 1940s and 1950s, he was imprisoned multiple times by the North and South Korean governments during his early new religious ministries, formally founding the Holy Spirit Association for the Unification of World Christianity, simply known as the Unification Church, in Seoul, South Korea, in 1954.

+In 1971, Moon moved to the United States and became well known after giving a series of public speeches on his beliefs.
 In the 1982 case United States v.
 Sun Myung Moon, he was found guilty of willfully filing false federal income tax returns and sentenced to 18 months in federal prison.
 His case generated protests from clergy and civil libertarians, who said that the trial was biased against him.

-Moon was criticized for making high demands of his followers, who were very dedicated and often referred to in popular parlance as "Moonies".
-His wedding ceremonies also drew criticism, especially after members of other churches took part, including the excommunicated Roman Catholic archbishop Emmanuel Milingo.
-He was also criticized for his relationships with political and religious figures, including US presidents Richard Nixon, George H. W. Bush and George W. Bush, Soviet president Mikhail Gorbachev, North Korean president Kim Il-sung, and Nation of Islam leader Louis Farrakhan.
+Many of Moon's followers were very dedicated and were often referred to in popular parlance as "Moonies".
+His wedding ceremonies drew criticism, specifically after members of other churches took part, including the excommunicated Roman Catholic archbishop Emmanuel Milingo.
+Moon was also criticized for his relationships with political and religious figures, including US presidents Richard Nixon, George H. W. Bush, and George W. Bush; Soviet president Mikhail Gorbachev; North Korean president Kim Il Sung; and Nation of Islam leader Louis Farrakhan.

 Early life

-Sun Myung Moon was born Yong Myung Moon on 6 January 1920, in modern-day North P'yŏng'an Province, North Korea, at a time when Korea was under Japanese rule.
-He was the younger of two sons in a farming family of eight children.
-Moon's family followed Confucianist beliefs until he was around 10 years old, when they converted to Christianity and joined the Presbyterian Church.
+Sun Myung Moon was born Yong Myung Moon on 6 January 1920 in modern-day North P'yŏng'an Province, North Korea, at a time when Korea was under Japanese rule.
+He was the second son in a farming family of thirteen children, eight of whom survived.
+Moon's family followed Confucianist beliefs until he was around 10 years old.
+Then they converted to Christianity and joined the Presbyterian Church.
+Moon claims that he experienced a religious vision of Jesus at age 16 that laid out his life's mission.